agentmodels/agentmodels.org/chapters/3c-pomdp.md

 >**Figure 3:** Structure of Bandit problem where `Arm1` is stochastic.
 <br>

-For the following codebox, we use library functions for the environment (`makeBandit`), for constructing the agent (`makeBanditAgent`) and for simulating the agent (`simulatePOMDP`):
+For the following codebox, we use library functions for the environment (`makeBanditPOMDP`) and for simulating the agent (`simulatePOMDP`):

 ~~~~
-// helper functions defined here:
-///fold:
+///fold: displayTrajectory

-// takes a trajectory containing states and actions and returns one containing
+// Takes a trajectory containing states and actions and returns one containing
 // locs and actions, getting rid of 'start' and the final meaningless action.
-// unlike the other functions, this is not part of the webppl language
-var display = function(trajectory) {
+var displayTrajectory = function(trajectory) {
   var getPrizeAction = function(stateAction) {
     var state = stateAction[0];
     var action = stateAction[1];